 We recommend that you tick the box on the UCAS form to disclose you have spent time in care to ensure you are contacted about opportunities that might be available to you.
 If you are a current City student and would like to disclose that you have spent time in care, please contact us by emailing firstname.lastname@example.org.

 If you have any questions about the application process, would like to know more about City, University of London, or would like to arrange a visit to campus, please contact us by emailing email@example.com.

-Are you unsure about what support you can get from government and local authorities?
-The following websites will be useful resources:
+If you are unsure about what support you can get from government and local authorities, the following websites are useful resources: